infinityoneframework/infinity_one/plugins/one_pages/lib/one_pages_web/templates/help/room-basics.html.md

 * Under DIRECT MESSAGES on the left-hand panel, click on "**More Users...**" link to see all users, then select the user.
 * Open the _Members List_ panel on the right-hand icon bar, click on a user's name.
-  This displays the user's information, click the CONVERSATIOON button.
+  This displays the user's information, click the CONVERSATION button.
 You can also access the same panel by clicking on any [@ mention][1] in the messages area.